2013 Hama offensive: Army counter-attack

-On 1 June, after heavy fighting, the Syrian Army recaptured the two Alawite villages of Tulaysiyah and Janineh and on 2 June they recaptured the Alawite village of Zoghbe, after the withdrawal of rebel forces, according to SOHR.
+Following fierce fighting, the Syrian Army managed to recapture the two Alawite villages of Tulaysiyah and Janineh on 1 June.
+The next day, they additionally recaptured the Alawite village of Zoghbe, after the withdrawal of rebel forces, according to SOHR.

 By 3 June, the Army had captured 13 villages in Hama province during their offensive, including the ones captured by the rebels earlier in the operation, according to state TV and SOHR.

 According to the Syrian news agency SANA, by 10 June, the Syrian military captured six more villages in eastern Hama.
 Three days later, the capture of three of those six villages, as well as one other, was confirmed by SOHR.

 At dawn on 13 June, rebels seized an Army position on the northern edge of the town of Morek, in fighting that killed six soldiers and two rebels.
 Later in the day, the Army shelled the base and sent reinforcements in an attempt to recapture the post.

 On 14 June, fighting took place in the village of Um Meil, to the east of Salamiyah, with the Army capturing the village.
 The next day, after fierce fighting, the Syrian Army took control of the towns of Rasm al-Abd and Rasm al-Awabed, southeast of Salamiyah.